LagomorphAI/lagomorph_docs/unity.md

 ### Plugin Not Appearing in Tools Menu

 - Verify the plugin is installed in the correct Plugins folder
-- Ensure you've restarted Unreal Engine after installation
+- Ensure you've restarted Unity after installation
 - Check the Plugins window (Edit → Plugins) to confirm Lagomorph is enabled

 ### Generation Taking Too Long